Raising the bar through leadership (24 Housing)

 Awareness of competition and choice between providers – stimulated by UK government promises to introduce social landlord league tables – are leading to social housing raising its game to function more like its private sector counterparts.
 As a result, tenants expect enhanced relationships with their landlords, including real-time feedback and multi-channel communication.
-Tom Neely, our Housing Practice Lead explains the importance of the right leadership to ensure housing providers keep up with demand.
+Our Housing Practice Lead explains the importance of the right leadership to ensure housing providers keep up with demand.

 Social housing providers must invest in technology in order to meet changing expectations – from utilising big data for a better understanding of customer needs, to following advice in latest reports and using mobile to access hard-to-reach tenants.
 However, in a sector where residents are three times more likely than their private-sector counterparts to experience a problem accessing services, it is crucial that over-reliance on digital doesn’t lead to tenants’ voices being lost.
 For providers looking to navigate the changing landscape, the right leadership is the key.